2019 South Florida Bulls football team

 The 2019 South Florida Bulls football team represented the University of South Florida (USF) during the 2019 NCAA Division I FBS football season.
 The Bulls were led by third-year head coach Charlie Strong and played their home games at Raymond James Stadium in Tampa, Florida.
 They competed as members of the East Division of the American Athletic Conference.
 They finished the season 4–8, 2–6 in AAC play to finish in fourth place in the East Division.

 On December 2, head coach Charlie Strong was fired.
 He finished at South Florida with a three-year record of 21–16.

-Previous season

-In 2018, South Florida began the year with seven consecutive victories, but lost their remaining six games, becoming the first team in FBS history to do so.
-This was achieved after a loss to Marshall in the Gasparilla Bowl.

 Preseason

 Coaching changes

 In January 2019, South Florida hired Kerwin Bell as their new offensive coordinator, replacing Sterlin Gilbert, who left to take the head coaching job at McNeese State.
 Bell had spent the previous three seasons as the head coach at Valdosta State, where he led the school to an NCAA Division II national title in 2018.